ComputeCanada/software-stack/doc/easybuild.md

 The `StdEnv/2020` is built on top of Gentoo.
 In order for EasyBuild to choose the correct toolchains and underlying Gentoo, a suitable StdEnv needs to be loaded before invoking `eb`.
-As of March 15th, 2020, on build-node, `StdEnv/2020` is the default environment.
+As of March 15th, 2020, on build-nodes, `StdEnv/2020` is the default environment.

 ### Creating or changing a recipe